UMAprotocol/docs/docs/governance/uma-holders.md

 sidebar_label: UMA Holder Responsibilities
 ---

-Owners of UMA tokens have 2 major categories of responsibilities:
+Owners of UMA tokens have 2 major categories of responsibilities/opportunities:

 1. Voting on price requests from financial contracts using the DVM
 1. Governing the UMA ecosystem by voting on parameter changes and approving system upgrades